Aubameyang left out of Arsenal starting XI for disciplinary reasons | Goal.com

 The striker was dropped to the bench for Sunday's north London derby clash against Tottenham.

-Aubameyang, 31, has scored 14 goals in 29 appearances in all competitions this season.
+Aubameyang, 31, has scored 14 goals in 29 appearances in all competitions this season and captained the side on Thursday as they beat Olympiacos 3-1 in the first leg of their Europa League last-16 tie.

+But Arteta refused to elaborate on the reason for the Gabon international's absence from the first 11.

 "He was going to start the game.
 We had a disciplinary issue, we have drawn the line and we move on.
 He's on the bench," Arteta told Sky Sports.